-The IDP shall impose and execute at least one sanction in the 1 through 5 range.
-Additional sanctions may be imposed and either executed or suspended, at the discretion of the panel.
+The IDP shall impose and execute at least one sanction in the A through E range.
+Additional sanctions (1 through 7) may be imposed and either executed or suspended, at the discretion of the panel.
+The IDP may impose and execute sanctions 6 and 7 only in conjunction with sanction 1, 2, 3, 4, and/or 5.